Field Study

 “Through pictures, you’re going to highlight change you’d like to see,” says Ashley Waddell, a group facilitator who’s participating as a member of the Richmond Association of Black Social Workers.

-After setting out on foot, the group stops across the street from Six Points, at the site of a former church.
+After setting out on foot, the group stops at 3014 Meadowbridge Road, the site of a former church.

 “Is it an asset?” asks Jo White, leader of Saving Our Youth, one of the City Builders partners.
 “Is it a community challenge?
 At this point, it’s a community challenge because it’s sitting there vacant.”